JoGorska/hotel-booking/README.md

 ![showpiece start screen](assets/images/showpiece.png)

-link to live page [here](https://caths-cats-castle-booking.herokuapp.com/)
+link to live page [here](https://hotel-booking-r6x7.onrender.com/)

 ## Aim of the program

+This python script was created to complete Project 3 in the Code Institute full stack course.
+This project is build on the provide template that allows to run a terminal in the browser.

 The aim of the website is to allow users to book their cats' stay in the fictitious cattery called Cath's Cats' castle.
 The project was designed for the purpose of completing Portfolio 3 Project for Diploma in Software Development (E-commerce Applications) with Code Institute